FLOODED Summer School

 Location: Karuskose, Soomaa, Estonia

-In addition to the general required materials, candidates are expected to submit a portfolio and a short bio (max A4).
+In addition to the general admissions requirements, candidates are expected to submit a motivation letter (max 400 words) and a link to their portfolio.

 The summer school will be tutored by an international team of architects, representing both practice and academia.
 The tutors will work alongside the participants guiding them through a complete architectural project — concept development, design, prototyping and construction of life–size installation in wilderness.
 The hands-on workshop will be unique opportunity to practice off-grid woodwork.